Was your flight cancelled? Claims that you should not miss out on

 Only in cases where alternative flights are more expensive than the original flight is it worth considering an alternative flight offer from the airline.
 Otherwise, it is advisable to receive the refund for the cancelled flight, to book the cheaper alternative flight and save money on the price difference.

 Remember, to not cave in from pressure by the airline.
 Always strive to keep a cool head and check carefully if you have the right to claim reimbursement for the price of the plane ticket.

 Please note: Reimbursement for the price of plane ticket and Compensation are not one and the same.

 Flight cancellation refund or compensation claim?

 Distinction must be made between a ‘flight cancellation refund’ and a ‘compensation claim’.
 A refund for the price of a plane ticket refers only to the cost of an unused service.
-If you are eligible to make a reimbursement claim, the above mentioned notification periods outline the corresponding advance/delay timeframes for alternative flights.
+If you are entitled to a compensation claim according to the EU regulation (EC) No 261/2004 of the European Parliament, the above mentioned notification periods outline the corresponding advance/delay timeframes for alternative flights.

-Thus, if the airline informs the passenger of the cancellation 14 days or more prior to the scheduled date of departure, a claim for compensation may apply in addition to a cost reimbursement of the original plane ticket.
-Depending on the case, the airline cancellation compensation can amount to a total of up to 600 EUR, which may even exceed the original ticket price.
+Thus, if the airline informs the passenger of the cancellation 14 days or less prior to the scheduled date of departure, the legal compensation can amount to a total of up to 600 EUR depending on the flight distance, which may even exceed the original ticket price.
 It does not matter how much the original ticket price was – even if it was as low as 9 EUR, you are still eligible for a full compensation claim of up to 600 EUR.